yl-miao/vless-ansible/README.md

 ### 3. Sample ansible host file on the [host machine] (/etc/ansible/hosts):

-remember to configure the dns of example_vless1.example.com first.
+remember to configure the DNS of example_vless1.example.com first.

 ```bash
 [v2servers]